functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 * [Serverless Offline](https://www.npmjs.com/package/serverless-offline)
 * [Serverless Bundle](https://www.npmjs.com/package/serverless-bundle)

 Serverless Offline is for local development.
-It spins up a local dev server that mimics the Lambda environment it will be deployed in.
-It also supports hot reloading.
+It spins up a local dev server that mimics the AWS Lambda environment it will be deployed in.
+It also supports hot reloading with a configuration change (see `custom.serverless-framework.reloadHandler` [here](#serverlessyml)).

 Serverless Bundle will bundle only the code your project needs including dependencies.
 This resolves the problem of Serverless Framework bundling all of your `node_modules` instead of just the ones your specific project uses.

+This plugin is also smart and is able to handle the location of the `node_modules` directory at the repo root instead of the project root with no configuration changes.

 Serverless Bundle advertises a low-config "just works" experience.
 For the simple projects in my example repo, this proved to be true.
 Internally it uses [Serverless Webpack](https://www.npmjs.com/package/serverless-webpack), so you could opt to use that directly if you end up needing more advanced configs.